 - Oops!Something went wrong.Please try again later.

-Silver prices surged on Monday, poised to test resistance near the breakdown level at 24.42.
-Additional resistance is seen near the 200-day moving average at 25.86.
-Support is seen near the August lows at 22.10.
-Short-term momentum has turned positive as the fast stochastic generated crossover buy signal.
+Silver prices surged higher on Wednesday, testing resistance near the 50-day moving average at 23.37.
+Support is seen near the 10-day moving average at 22.61.
+Short-term momentum is positive as the fast stochastic recently generated a crossover buy signal.
+Prices are overbought as the fast stochastic is printing a reading of 94, above the overbought trigger level of 80.
 Medium-term momentum has turned positive as the MACD (moving average convergence divergence) index generated a crossover buy signal.
-This buy signal occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).
+This occurs as the MACD line (the 12-day moving average minus the 26-day moving average) crosses above the MACD signal line (the 9-day moving average of the MACD line).
+The MACD histogram is printing in positive territory with an upward sloping trajectory which points to higher prices.

 This article was originally posted on FX Empire